A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Introduction

-Quasi-Newton or Newton methods, which use second-order information, require fewer iterations than first-order methods in convex smooth optimization problems~\cite{jorge2006numerical,schmidt2009optimizing}.
+Quasi-Newton and Newton methods typically require fewer iterations than first-order methods in convex smooth optimization problems~\cite{nocedal2006numerical,schmidt2009optimizing}, owing to their use of second-order information.
 The quasi-Newton proximal methods (QNPMs) are variants adapted to composite problems~\cite{kim2010tackling,lee2014proximal,karimi2017imro,becker2019quasi,hong2020solving}.
-In \cite{ge2020proximal,hong2023complex, kadu2020high}, Ge, Hong \textit{et al.}, and Kadu \textit{et al.} applied QNPMs to solve {convex inverse problems with $L=1$ in x-ray imaging and magnetic resonance imaging,} and the nonlinear non-convex inverse-scattering problem with $L>1$.
+Ge \textit{et al.} \cite{ge2020proximal} and Hong \textit{et al.} \cite{hong2024complex} applied QNPMs to solve convex inverse problems with $L=1$ in X-ray imaging and magnetic resonance imaging, respectively.
+Kadu \textit{et al.} \cite{kadu2020high} used QNPMs for a nonlinear and nonconvex inverse-scattering problem with $L>1$.
 In their work, the authors observed faster convergence than APMs.
-However, these deterministic methods still require the computation of the full gradient at each iteration, which can be prohibitive for $L\gg1$.
-QNPMs can be seen as first-order methods with a variable metric.
+Moreover, QNPMs can be seen as first-order methods with a variable metric.
 This perspective has led to another class of algorithms called variable metric operator splitting methods (VMOSMs) \cite{chouzenoux2014variable,bonettini2016variable,repetti2021variable}.
-We refer the reader to the prior work section in \cite{becker2019quasi}, where Becker \emph{et al.} extensively discussed the differences between QNPMs and VMOSMs.
+We refer the reader to the prior work section in \cite{becker2019quasi}, where Becker \emph{et al.} discussed the relations between QNPMs and VMOSMs.
+However, these deterministic methods require the computation of the full gradient at each iteration, which can be prohibitive for $L\gg1$.

+Stochastic methods are efficient iterative algorithms that mitigate the computational burden {{when $L\gg 1$}}.
+These methods estimate the gradient from a (varying) subset of $\{f_l\}_{l=1}^L$ at each iteration~\cite{bottou2010large,johnson2013accelerating,defazio2014saga,schmidt2017minimizing}, making the computational cost independent of $L$.
+The stochastic counterpart of APMs has been used in many instances of image reconstruction~\cite{chouzenoux2017stochastic,soubies2017efficient,pham2020three}.
+Thus, stochastic or incremental second-order methods, such as SLBFGS~\cite{moritz2016linearly}, IQN~\cite{mokhtari2018iqn}, and SdLBFGS-VR~\cite{agarwal2017second} have been proposed to address $\min_{\uvx} \sum_l f_l(\uvx)$.
+Note that SLBFGS and IQN assume that $\{f_l\}_{l=1}^L$ are strongly convex, while SdLBFGS-VR does not require a convexity assumption.